codeOfPractice/codeOfPractice.github.io/_posts/2016-09-12-Smart-contract-drafting-for-complete-and-utter-beginners.md

 The variables that we made in lines 3, 4 and 5 earlier, were empty.
 The **Purchase()** function gives two of them values.
 There is something unusual about this function that will not be the same for the other functions we will write.
 This function will only run when the contract is first loaded onto the blockchain and it will not appear in the drop down menu of available functions when we are viewing the contract in the Ethereum wallet.
 Functions like this are called "constructors" and the only way to create a constructor function is to give it the exact same name as the actual contract ("Purchase").

-When the Purchase contract is created (contracts are created through a "message" from the creator of the contract to the Ethereum blockchain), **Purchase()** will run and the variable "seller" will be given the value of the address of the account creating the contract (the "sender" of the "message", or in Solidity - the "msg.sender").
+When the Purchase contract is created (contracts are created through a "message" from the creator of the contract to the Ethereum blockchain), **Purchase()** will run and the variable "seller" will be set to the address of the account creating the contract (the "sender" of the "message", or in Solidity - the "msg.sender").
 Similarly, the "message" creating the contract has a "value" of Ether, because the seller when putting up the item for sale will put 2x the purchase price into the contract when creating it.
 Hence, the "value" variable (the sale price) will be the value included with the message divided by 2, or "msg.value / 2".

 _For the more programming minded, you will notice that this syntax is similar to dot notation, the main object is the "msg", and the "sender" and "value" are attributes of that object._